cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 The number of unique and duplicate transactions is updated as transactions come in and, periodically (every `1s`), DOG recomputes the redundnacy of the system.

-A redundancy of `1` implies that we allow for each unoque we tolerate a duplicate of the same transaction.
+A redundancy of `0.5` implies that we allow one duplicate transaction for every two unique.

 #### Redundancy adjustment triggering